muhammad-bats/Gran-Coding-Turismo-Study-Pack/Data Structures (Stacks&Queues)/Example Problem 2.md

-# Example Problem: Limited Stack Implementation
+# Example Problem 2: Limited Stack Implementation

 ## Problem Statement
 Design a stack that supports basic stack operations like `push`, `pop`, `top`, and an additional operation to check if the stack is full.